Loretta Pettway

-Loretta Pettway (born 1942) is an American artist and quilt maker of the Gee's Bend Collective from Boykin, Alabama.
+Loretta Pettway (May 18, 1942 – May 15, 2026) is an American artist and quilt maker of the Gee's Bend Collective from Boykin, Alabama.
 Her quilts are known for their bold and improvisational style.

-In 2006 her quilts "Roman Stripes" variation and Medallion appeared on two US Postal service stamps as part of a series commemorating Gee's bend quilters.
-Her quilts are in the collections of The Museum of Fine Arts, Houston, the Metropolitan Museum of Art, and the Philadelphia Museum of Art.
+In 2006, her quilts "Roman Stripes" variation and "Medallion" appeared on two US Postal service stamps as part of a series commemorating Gee's bend quilters.
+Her quilts are in the collections of the Museum of Fine Arts, Houston, the Metropolitan Museum of Art, and the Philadelphia Museum of Art.
 She is a recipient of a 2015 National Heritage Fellowship awarded by the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.

 Life

 Pettway was born in Boykin, Alabama and grew up in disjointed homes with laborious chores and responsibilities.
 Her mother left the family when Loretta was about seven years old.
 Her father, Famous Pettway, remarried Plummer T. Pettway, but Loretta was raised primarily by her grandmother, Prissy.
 She was also the primary caretaker of her disabled brother.
-Pettway spend some of her childhood under her Aunt Candis and Uncle Tank Pettway's roof.
+Pettway spent some of her childhood under her Aunt Candis and Uncle Tank Pettway's roof.
 There she grew up alongside her cousins Qunnie Pettway and Tank Jr. Later, she moved to another aunt's house, Missouri Pettway, alongside her cousin, Arlonzia Pettway.

 Her schooling was also fragmentary.
 Pettway typically went to school during October, November, and December, between harvests.
 Otherwise, all of the rest of her time was spent harvesting and attending to her brother.

 She married an abusive man who drank, smoked, and was very jealous.
 She raised seven children, who also began farming at an early age.

+Pettway died May 15, 2026, and was buried at Pleasant Grove Baptist Church Cemetery in Boykin, Alabama.